g000001/srfi-58/README.md

-* SRFI 58: Array Notation
+# SRFI 58 for CL: Array Notation

 - Copyright (C) Aubrey Jaffer (2004, 2005).
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining